The esports vision of Lando Norris and McLaren Racing

 But in terms of the talent, you need to naturally just flow with the steering wheel and on your pedals and know how to drive a race car fast.
 A lot of those things can translate very easily from a simulator to a race car.
 So there’s been cases and I think there’ll be more and more cases with all this equipment becoming more accurate, tracks and cars becoming more accurate [in simulators].

 This is a strange question because even five years ago I wouldn’t ask it.
-If you can get to the point where these these simulators are basically like the real thing, just in a digital world, what would the argument be for keeping the real version, when there’s the risk of physical harm, environmental concerns, the costs of the car and so on?
+If you can get to the point where these simulators are basically like the real thing, just in a digital world, what would the argument be for keeping the real version, when there’s the risk of physical harm, environmental concerns, the costs of the car and so on?

 Norris: Well some people love that feeling, though, of being on the edge and risking their lives in some ways, like, that’s what a lot of people love, is that buzz.
 From an environmental side of things, that’s something Formula One are working on massively now.
 And I know Formula One teams are out to try and make it as good for the environment as possible and for it to hopefully be the same as racing electric series and things like that.